JSPS Postdoctoral Fellow

 My co-authored projects focus on development issues such as economic growth and institutional change.
 Suparna Soni and I have published a couple articles on gender and development in India including a study on dowry murders available by open access at the Journal of International Development and another paper at Information Polity here on how e-government kiosks improve women's access to internet services.
 Weiwen Yin and I have written a paper on political exclusion and domain growth in Edo Japan which is currently under revise and resubmit.
 I have also published co-authored papers in International Studies Quarterly and Education Sciences.

 I am a highly effective teacher because I am committed to my students' learning (just ask my students).
 I have four years of experience preparing and teaching my own courses.
 I have prepped and taught courses on Comparative Democracy, Environmental Politics, Introductory Research Methods, American National Government, and State and Local Government.

-I am currently a Visiting Assistant Professor at Texas A&M University at Qatar for the 2020-2021 academic year.
+From 2020-2021, I was a Visiting Assistant Professor at Texas A&M University at Qatar.
 I earned my PhD in Political Science from Texas A&M University in August of 2020.
+I attended the EITM Summer Institute at the University of Michigan in 2015.
 I also hold an MPA in International Environmental Policy from the School of Public and Environmental Affairs at Indiana University.